isb-cgc/readthedocs/docs/source/sections/progapi/bigqueryGUI/GettingStartedWithGoogleBigQuery.rst

 Simple Query Examples
 *********************
 Let's start with a few simple examples to get some practice using BigQuery.
-You can simply copy-and-paste any of the SQL queries on this page into the BigQuery web UI https://console.cloud.google.com/bigquery.
+You can simply copy and paste any of the SQL queries on this page into the BigQuery web UI https://console.cloud.google.com/bigquery.

 **1. How many mutations have been observed in KRAS?**